eupn/bno055/README.md

 ### Remapping of axes to correspond your mounting

-BNO055 allows to change default axes to meet the chip orientation with actual physical device orientation, thus providing possibility to place BNO055 chip on PCB as suitable for a designer and to match chip's axes to physical axes in software later.
+BNO055 allows to change default axes to meet the chip orientation with an actual physical device orientation, thus providing possibility to place BNO055 chip on PCB as suitable for the designer and to match the chip's axes to physical axes in software later.

 ```rust